Introduction

 Cell Proof Generation

 During block proposal, the proposer splits the blob into cells and generates a proof for each cell.
 First, the blob is extended with erasure coding to double its size, and then the extended blob is divided into cells, each containing 64 field elements.
 Next, the KZG multi-point proof for each cell is computed.
 The FK20 paper describes an efficient algorithm for computing all cell proofs of a blob.
-Below is the function signature for cell proof generation in c-kzg-4844
+Below is the function signature for cell proof generation in c-kzg-4844:

 C_KZG_RET compute_cells_and_kzg_proofs(